gobbyo/kinetic-display/docs/prerequisitesoftware.md

 1. Open Visual Studio Code
 1. On the top menu select **Terminal->New Terminal**
-1. In the terminal pane, select the terminal menu **"A"** followed by **"B"** the MicroPico vREPL sub-menu
+1. In the terminal pane, select the terminal menu **"A"** followed by the MicroPico vREPL sub-menu **"B"**
 ![micropico-1](./img/prereq-software/micropicoscreenshot-1.webp)
 1. The "MicroPico vREPL" terminal will show your Pico is disconnected
 ![micropico-2](./img/prereq-software/micropicoscreenshot-2.webp)
 1. Plug your Raspberry Pi Pico into the USB port and the terminal will show your Pico as connected
 ![micropico-3](./img/prereq-software/micropicoscreenshot-3.webp)
-1. Type the following code in the terminal window, copy/paste each line separately:
+1. Verify your Pico's onboard LED turns on and off by typing the following code in the terminal window and copy/paste each line separately:

 ```python
 from machine import Pin